w3f/General-Grants-Program/grants/speculative/club_messaging.md

 * **Total Costs:** $10,000
 * Deliverables: IOS and Android APP which can demostrate the audio/vedio communication
 * Specification:
-* implementation of existing  realtime audio/vedio communication for polkadot/substrate address
+* support vedio call using SS58 address format and extrinsic signature and verification
-* use elastos carrier as the messaging platform
+* still use elastos carrier as the messaging platform

 ### Milestone 2 A token and smart contract system immplemented in Substrate
 * **Estimated Duration:** 1 month